 Types of Revenue for 4-H Councils

 Enrollment Fees may be used to facilitate the 4-H program.
-The preference is that the fees are collected by the Extension office and deposited into the UNL 4-H Extension Educator account however these fees may also be collected by the 4-H Council.
+The preference is that the fees are collected by the Extension office and deposited into the UNL 4-H Extension Educator account however, these fees may also be collected by the 4-H Council.
 It is important that the Council clearly define the purpose and the use of these enrollment fees.
-In cases where the 4-H Council collects the money, the 4-H Extension program in each county will bill the 4-H Council for appropriate expense to include program materials.
+In cases where the 4-H Council collects the money, the 4-H Extension program in each county will bill the 4-H Council for appropriate expenses to include program materials.
 This is important because the UNL Extension Office must be reimbursed for the actual cost of program materials distributed.

 Fundraising efforts typically constitute the primary source of revenue for the 4-H Council account.
-Examples include food stands, merchandise sales, car washes, etc. The Council is expected to provide oversight for these activities to ensure that the activity has reasonable potential to be profitable and that the inventory and the funds can be managed appropriately.
+Examples include food stands, merchandise sales, car washes, etc. The Council is expected to provide oversight for these activities to ensure that the activity has a reasonable potential to be profitable and that the inventory and the funds can be managed appropriately.
 4-H Council members or their designees must oversee all fund-raising activities.
 Organizations or individuals should not ask or expect 4-H groups to sell items to benefit a specific product or individual, therefore taking advantage of the 4-H name.
 In certain cases, the sale of merchandise by 4-H can be a distinct community service where the product contributes to the educational program.
 In such cases, the Council should secure approval from the local UNL Extension Office.
 The UNL Extension Office may wish to consult with the 4-H Youth Program Administrator.

 Grants are provided by organizations that require programmatic outcomes and restrict expenditures.
 All grants from federal or state agencies and large grants (>$1,000) to the 4-H/Youth Development program should be managed through the University of Nebraska–Lincoln Office of Sponsored Programs or Nebraska 4-H Foundation.
 Any exceptions to this policy must be approved in writing by the Research and Extension Director.
-If the grant requires hiring of personnel or specific financial or program reporting, the use of UNL Sponsored Programs is required.
-Each UNL Extension District Office has a Financial Support person who can provide assistance in the management of grant funds.
+If the grant requires the hiring of personnel or specific financial or program reporting, the use of UNL Sponsored Programs is required.
+Each UNL Extension Office has a Financial Support person who can provide assistance in the management of grant funds.

 Small Grants (< or equal to $1,000) from sources other than federal or state agencies may be processed through the 4-H Council checking account.
 It is expected that the award will equal expenses at the completion of the activity.

 Foundations are funds on which interest only is used each year in support of scholarships or programs and must be carefully invested.
 4-H Councils are not authorized to create a foundation for the purpose of receiving gifts and grants to carry out programs of UNL Extension.
 Existing Foundations whose sole purpose is to benefit 4-H are encouraged to transfer those funds to the Nebraska 4-H Foundation.
 The Nebraska 4-H Foundation can invest funds for the 4-H Council.
-An annual interest payment based upon current interest rates less a processing fee will be returned to the Council upon request.
+An annual interest payment based upon current interest rates, less a processing fee, will be returned to the Council upon request.
 The Nebraska 4-H Foundation is a 501(C)(3) organization recognized by the Internal Revenue Service as exempt from Federal Income Tax.
 Gifts to the Foundation are tax-deductible.
 The 4-H Council account should not be used as a pass-through for foundation donations.
-In situations where gifts of property are given the donors should be notified that gifts of property may be liquidated for cash for the program.
+In situations where gifts of property are given, the donors should be notified that gifts of property may be liquidated for cash for the program.

 The Concept of a Revolving Fund

 From a management perspective, the 4-H Council fund is a revolving fund.
-Programs processed through a revolving account are expected to approximately breakeven (revenues are equal to or slightly greater than expenses).
-In other words, revenues are collected to cover predetermined costs and the two offset one another.
+Programs processed through a revolving account are expected to be approximately breakeven (revenues are equal to or slightly greater than expenses).
+In other words, revenues are collected to cover predetermined costs, and the two offset one another.
 Over time the 4-H Council account could have a positive balance resulting from effective project management.
 However, this balance should not be allowed to accumulate without a spending plan to support future programs of a similar nature or subject matter.

 Budget Preparation & Control

 The 4-H Council is expected to prepare an annual budget for planning purposes.
 The budget is a statement of the expected financial condition of the Council for the coming year.
 If is only an estimate, but should reflect a reasonable projection of the 4-H Council’s financial activity for the year.
 The line items of the budget should support the main goals that the Council wants to accomplish during the year.
-The Finance and Budget Committee develops the budget in keeping with the purpose, philosophy and long-term goals of the organization, sets appropriate objectives and identifies steps to achieve them.
+The Finance and Budget Committee develops the budget in keeping with the purpose, philosophy, and long-term goals of the organization, sets appropriate objectives, and identifies steps to achieve them.

-Since the 4-H Council is considered a nonprofit organization Councils should plan to raise and spend approximately the same amount of money each year.
+Since the 4-H Council is considered a nonprofit organization, Councils should plan to raise and spend approximately the same amount of money each year.
 The annual budget will help determine these anticipated expenses for the year and determine if it needs to raise money to meet those expenses.
-Generally, money raised during the course of the fiscal year should be spent that same year unless it is for a long term goal.
+Generally, money raised during the course of the fiscal year should be spent that same year unless it is for a long-term goal.

 Since the budget establishes future expectations largely on past performance and present resources, it is provisional in nature.
-Unexpected circumstances such as changes in donors or expenses may affect the budget.
+Unexpected circumstances, such as changes in donors or expenses, may affect the budget.
 This means that the budget must be flexible enough to reflect change without losing effectiveness in dealing with controllable events.